 Old Aberdeen Campus

-On our MSc Global Health and Management programme, you will gain knowledge and understanding of established and emerging concepts, issues, theories and practices in global health and management studies.
+On the MSc Global Health and Management programme, you will gain knowledge and understanding of established and emerging concepts, issues, theories and practices in global health and management studies.
 You will develop appreciation of how these intersect with broader social, economic and political factors, and develop skills to critically engage with these debates.
 The aim is to develop multidimensional views for more complete impacts in the field.

 You will learn about health and social research methods, global health and global citizenship, health systems and policy, and management studies.
 You will have opportunities to work in professional environments in the health and development sector in the UK and overseas, applying taught content in real world settings and conducting projects of practical significance.
 With supervision from world-class research academics, students also develop deepened knowledge into current research and methodological development in selected area(s) in an research environment.